ravaioli/solarpunk-mandala/framework/core-model/01-ontology-analytic-idealism.md

     style MAL fill:#dcfce7,stroke:#16a34a
 ```

+#### The Radio Analogy: Empirical Evidence from Post-Mortem Tissue Research

+The radio analogy central to the transmissive theory – that the brain functions as a receiver rather than generator of consciousness – finds direct empirical support in post-mortem neural tissue research.
+This evidence transforms the analogy from metaphor to testable hypothesis.

+**The physical basis of the receiver:**

+Rouleau's research demonstrates that fixed, non-living human brain tissues retain information-filtering properties that cannot be explained by metabolic activity [Rouleau, 2017].
+These findings establish that:

+1. **Structure outlasts function:** The physical architecture of the brain – its neuronal organization, dendritic arborization, and regional connectivity – persists after metabolism ceases.
+This architecture embodies specific information-processing biases independent of life.

+2. **Filtering is structural:** Different brain regions filter applied electromagnetic fields differently, with response patterns matching the functional specialization observed in living brains.
+The hippocampus responds differently than the temporal cortex, which responds differently than the frontal cortex [Rouleau, 2017, Chapter 4].

+3. **Pattern specificity matters:** Tissues respond preferentially to stimulation patterns that match the dominant frequencies of their living functional states.
+A pattern that mimics hippocampal theta rhythm (4-8 Hz) produces maximal effects when applied to hippocampal tissue [Rouleau & Persinger, 2016].

+**Implications for the death transition:**

+If the brain were purely productive, death (cessation of metabolism) should eliminate all information-processing capacity.
+However, fixed tissues demonstrate:

+- **Persistent structural information-processing:** Regional electrical anisotropies matching living functional organization
+- **Pattern-specific responsiveness:** Differential responses to patterned stimulation
+- **Habituation phenomena:** Reduced responses to repeated chemical probes [Rouleau et al., 2016]

+These findings suggest that what we call "brain function" operates at two levels: metabolic (life-dependent) and structural (life-independent).
+The transmissive model interprets the latter as the physical substrate of the "receiver" – the interface structure that persists after the "broadcast" of life ceases.

+**Refining the clinical definition of death:**

+The document's critique of the "moment of death" finds support in the gradual nature of neural death documented by post-mortem research.
+As Rouleau notes in the video transcript, EEG criteria for brain death (e.g., <2 microvolts activity) measure *synchronous firing*, not cellular viability.
+Deep brain structures die later than cortical regions, creating potential transition states during which experience could continue without reportable behavior.

+The finding that fixed tissues respond to chemical probes [Rouleau et al., 2016] suggests that even after formalin fixation – a far more aggressive intervention than natural death – information-processing properties persist.
+This raises profound questions about what "death" means for conscious experience and supports the claim that death represents "interface reconfiguration" rather than annihilation.

+**Testable predictions for future research:**

+The radio analogy generates specific, testable predictions:

+1. **Post-mortem signal detection:** If consciousness survives bodily death as a "signal" independent of the "receiver," it may be detectable under specific conditions.
+Experimental protocols could attempt to detect information-bearing electromagnetic signals from recently deceased individuals using sensitive magnetometers.

+2. **Resonance phenomena:** If individual consciousness corresponds to specific "frequency signatures" encoded in neural structure, individuals with similar neurological configurations (e.g., monozygotic twins) might show measurable electromagnetic resonance under controlled conditions.

+3. **Transition state phenomenology:** If death involves gradual dissolution of the receiver rather than instantaneous cessation, systematic collection of near-death experiences using standardized phenomenological instruments might reveal consistent patterns corresponding to specific stages of neural disintegration.

+These predictions remain speculative but are empirically tractable with current or near-future technology.

 ### 💎 Ontological Status: Death as a Natural Process of MAL

 In Analytic Idealism, consciousness is fundamental and eternal.
 Therefore, death is not the end of existence but a transition in the state of consciousness.
 The individual alter may: